auerlab/ad2vcf/README.md

 and disk access.
 It does not inhale large amounts of data into RAM, so memory use is trivial and it runs mostly from cache, making it very fast.

-Processing a large CRAM file with human genome alignments from the SRA project takes about 20 minutes on a modern workstation or server.
+Processing a large CRAM file with human genome alignments against from the SRA project against dbGaP VCF data takes about 20 minutes on a modern workstation or server with ad2vcf averaging 4 to 5 MB (not GB) resident memory use.
+Memory use will spike briefly due to alignment buffering when processing regions where many alignments overlap multiple variant calls.

-In order to make this possible, both SAM and VCF inputs must be sorted first by chromosome and then by read/call position.
+Both SAM and VCF inputs must be sorted first by chromosome and then by read/call position.

 ad2vcf is intended to build cleanly in any POSIX environment.
 Please don't hesitate to open an issue if you encounter problems on any